Skip to Content

 Early Stages Of A Termite Infestation

-termite signs and damage
+termite signs

 The first sign of a termite infestation will be the appearance of termite swarmers.
 Swarmers are king and queen termites that are produced by a mature colony for the purpose of creating a new nest.
 These winged reproductives don't travel far, and their swarms don't last long.
 If you see winged, ant-like insects crawling on your walls, stop and take a closer look.
 You may be looking at the beginning of an infestation.